 4. Software development and STEM jobs

-If you’re qualified with a university degree in a STEM field, you’re more likely to find a job where you don’t need German-language skills in Germany.
+If you’re qualified with a university degree in a software development and STEM field, you’re more likely to find a job where you don’t need German-language skills in Germany.
 However, these jobs still require meeting attendance and interactions with colleagues over email, so look for larger companies with an international presence, they will be more likely to hire non-German speakers.
 Do keep in mind there are many high-level graduates within Germany in these fields who speak English and German, so you will be at a disadvantage.

 5. Working remotely